Generic Name: atezolizumab (A te zoe LIZ ue mab)

 Brand Name: Tecentriq

 Medically reviewed on May 5, 2017

 What is atezolizumab?

 Atezolizumab is a monoclonal antibody that affects the actions of the body's immune system.
-Atezolizumab decreases a certain type of protein that protects tumor cells from attack by the immune system, which helps slow tumor growth.
+Atezolizumab strengthens your immune system to help your body fight against tumor cells.

 Atezolizumab is used to treat a certain type of bladder cancer that has spread to other parts of the body or cannot be removed by surgery.